ms-dot-k/TMT/README.md

 - accelerate

 ### Datasets Download
-The training code example only uses COCO and Flickr8k.
+The demonstrated example training recipe only involves COCO and Flickr8k, smaller than our setup used in the paper.
-If you want to train the model with large dataset (CC12M and CC3M), please download datasets by referring to https://github.com/rom1504/img2dataset.
-And write your own dataset loader.
+If you wish to train the model with the same data configuration, using additional corpora (CC12M and CC3M), please download them by referring to https://github.com/rom1504/img2dataset.
+You would also need to write your dataset loader for this.

 SpokenCOCO dataset
 - https://groups.csail.mit.edu/sls/downloads/placesaudio/index.cgi